February 2022 North American winter storm: Northeast

 More than 600 flights were canceled to Northeastern U.S. airports on Wednesday in preparation of the winter storm.
 Cities including Burlington, Boston, and Providence issued snow emergencies due to the upcoming winter storm.
 Due to forecasted amounts of 7-13 in of snow, numerous schools in Western New York closed.

-Mexico

-Roads in Northern Mexico were closed due to the winter storm.

 Impact

 United States

 Because of the winter storm, 5,600 flights were canceled both on February 2 and February 3.

 West

 South of Colorado Springs, Colorado, nearly 2 feet (61 cm) of snow was reported.
 In Wyoming, around 3 inches of snow was reported in Cheyenne, Wyoming.
 In Utah, small amounts of snow were reported in the Salt Lake City, though little to no snow was reported in other regions of Utah, with small amounts being reported in Sandy, Provo, and Vernal.

 Southwest

 As much as 37 in of snow was reported in Taos Ski Valley, New Mexico.
 At least 3 people were killed in New Mexico, 1 was killed in a weather–related pileup on I-40 in Bernalillo County, New Mexico, and 2 were killed when their car rolled 100 ft down a mountain near Cedar Crest.
 An additional non–fatal tractor–trailer accident closed I-25 near Santa Fe.